aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/customize-appearance/_index.md

 ---
-title: Customize Appearance
+title: "Customize Appearance"
 type: docs
 weight: 30
-url: /java/developer-guide/Customize-Appearance
+url: /java/developer-guide/customize-appearance/
 ---

-# Customizing Barcode Appearance
+# **Customizing Barcode Appearance**

-## Overview
+## **Overview**

 Aspose.BarCode for Java provides extensive customization options to control the visual appearance of generated barcodes.
-This guide covers barcode sizing, colors, resolution, and visual styling.
+This guide covers barcode sizing, colors, resolution, margins, and rotation settings.

+---

-## Barcode Size and Dimensions
+## **Barcode Size and Dimensions**

-### X-Dimension (Bar Width)
+### **X-Dimension (Bar Width)**

-The X-dimension controls the width of the narrowest bar in the barcode:
+The X-dimension controls the width of the narrowest bar (for 1D) or module (for 2D) in the barcode.

 ```java
 import com.aspose.barcode.generation.*;